Ngozistephen/Ngozistephen/README.md

 ### Backend Developer Intern
  ## SideHustle - Nigeria
 March 2022 to Dec, 2022
-- 🔭  Wrote high-quality code to meet customer requirements.• Cooperated with front-end developers and other team members to design more cohesive and functionalcode.• Integrated front-end elements into applications.
+- 🔭  Wrote high-quality code to meet customer requirements.
+- 🔭 Cooperated with front-end developers and other team members to design more cohesive and functionalcode.
+- 🔭 Integrated front-end elements into applications.

 ### Content Developer
   ## SchoolsFocus - Nuskka, Enugu
 March 2021 to May 2021
 - 🔭 Strengthened content through proofreading and editing.
 - 🔭 Conducted online research to obtain relevant information and materials.
 - 🔭 Crafted dynamic content marketing pieces for broad client base to drive consumer awareness ofbrands.
 - 🔭 Developed original content using social listening and independent sources.
-- 🔭Created dynamic graphics and pieces to increase website and social media traffic.
+- 🔭 Created dynamic graphics and pieces to increase website and social media traffic.
 - 🔭 Managed competing deadlines with efficiency.
-- 🔭Played instrumental role in creative planning and review sessions, working with resourceful team toelevate quality of content and designs.
+- 🔭 Played instrumental role in creative planning and review sessions, working with resourceful team toelevate quality of content and designs.

 ### Junior Technician
  ## Imo State Water Development Agency (IWADA) - Owerri, Imo
 March 2018 to August 2018
 - 🔭 Assisted in Water Borehole Drilling and Completion from the Pre-drilling, Drilling stage and Post drillingstage.
 - 🔭 We drilling borehole is some part of imo state, like World Bank area, Osu local govt. etc.
--🔭Assisted in Borehole maintenance and rehabilitations
+- 🔭 Assisted in Borehole maintenance and rehabilitations

 ### Hobby
 - 🌱 I’m currently learning Laravel Framework and Vue.js